Loch Ard Blowhole Lookout

 There are currently no temporary access changes.

-For the latest information on park conditions and closures in Port Campbell National Park, visit www.parks.vic.gov.au/places-to-see/parks/port-campbell-national-park.
+For the latest information on park conditions and any other access changes in Port Campbell National Park, visit www.parks.vic.gov.au/places-to-see/parks/port-campbell-national-park.

 - Saddle Lookout